 Berossus was a Babylonian priest in 3rd century B.C.

-I don’t know which sources he used, but he surely had access to ancient records.
+To read the modern specialists, it is not clear which sources he used, but he surely had access to ancient records.

 He believed that the Babylonians counted their kings by ten from creation to the Flood.